srobo/team-emails/SR2020/2020-07-31-competition-wrap-up.md

 First off, we'd like to thank you for taking part in Student Robotics 2020 and making it such a successful event!
 We were blown away by how well the teams adapted to the virtual competition in these uncertain times.
 An article about the competition, results, and game has been [posted on our website](https://studentrobotics.org/news/2020-07-25-post-competition/).

-Congratulation again to our winners:
+Congratulations again to our winners:

 | Prize                | Team                                                                                                                     |
 | -------------------- | ------------------------------------------------------------------------------------------------------------------------ |